 Things are a bit confusing here, mainly because Harmon and fellow co-creator and showrunner Justin Roiland are involved at every stage of the process.
 If they were reviewing an animatic, then that late Season 5 episode hadn’t even entered the animation process yet, which can take several months.

 At the same time, the writing team was actively scripting the Season 6 finale while refining the Season 6 premiere.
-More than six months later, series writer Alex Rubens wrote in a February 2021 tweet that the team had started writing Season 7!
-Therefore, the writing team is totally done with Season 6 but likely that animation hasn’t even begun on much of the season.
+More than six months later, series writer Alex Rubens wrote in a February 2021 tweet that the team had started writing Season 7.
+And an August 2021 tweet from Cody Ziglar revealed that writing was done on Season 7.
+Writing an entire season therefore seemingly takes about six months.

 Who are the Rick and Morty Season 6 writers?

 In May 2020, Dan Harmon noted in an Instagram post that Community alum Alex Rubens had joined the Rick and Morty writing team for Season 6.
 And then Rubens took the chance in February 2021 to spotlight his fellow writers over Twitter.

 Therefore, we’ve already got a pretty comprehensive look at the Season 6 writers’ room:

 - Albro Lundy IV